scripting/feedsForJournalists/readme.md

 Last week Mathew Ingram, a longtime friend and professional journalist, put out a <a href="https://twitter.com/mathewi/status/952214692918734848">call for feeds</a> for a reboot of his use of RSS.
 This got me thinking.
 What if a community created such a list of feeds, and did it over a period of weeks or months, with discussion, and a small amount of deliberation.

 We could use the tools of open source to do this project.

-That's what this repository is for, it's a place where we can work on a list of feeds.
+That's what this project is for, it's a place where we can work on a list of feeds.

 ## How to